vaibatch2001/cleaning-data-project/CodeBook.md

 ## access folders for test & train data

 Creates path variables for the required folders within the UCI-HAR dataset

+### rootdir - The path to the HAR dataset root folder
+### testdir - The path to the test directory within the root folder
+### traindir - The path to the train directory within the root folder

 ## check if dir exists, else unzip the dataset